ppothapa/pyICON_EXCLAIM/doc/documentation.rst

-  load_vgrid_mask       = 'auto',  # if False no mask is loaded load_triangular_grid  = True,    # if False the tipolar grid (clat, clon) is not loaded load_rectangular_grid = True,    # if False the rectangular grid for the interpolation is not loaded (it is usually loaded later on anyway) load_variable_info    = True,    # if False no information about which variables are storred in file (usually does not saves lots of time) load_grid_from_data_file = False,# set only to True if cdo interpolated data is used instead of pure ICON data calc_coeff            = True,    # derive coefficients for divergence, curl, etc. can take a long time and needs lots of memory calc_coeff_mappings   = False,   # derive coefficients for reconstructions e.g. between edges and center, can take a long time and needs lots of memory
+  load_vgrid_mask       = 'auto',  # if False no mask is loaded load_triangular_grid  = True,    # if False the tipolar grid (clat, clon) is not loaded load_rectangular_grid = True,    # if False the rectangular grid for the interpolation is not loaded (it is usually loaded later on anyway) load_variable_info    = True,    # if False no information about which variables are stored in a file (usually does not saves lots of time) load_grid_from_data_file = False,# set only to True if cdo interpolated data is used instead of pure ICON data calc_coeff            = True,    # derive coefficients for divergence, curl, etc. can take a long time and needs lots of memory calc_coeff_mappings   = False,   # derive coefficients for reconstructions e.g. between edges and center, can take a long time and needs lots of memory